battaile/artist-explorer/README.md

 python server.py
 ```

 And you also need to serve the files at the root of the project.
 You can use SimpleHTTPServer module in python.
-To do that, change directyory to the project base and enter the following command:
+To do that, change directory to the project base and enter the following command:
 ```
 python -m SimpleHTTPServer
 ```